 In Memphis, Tennessee it's common to eat Memphis ribs without sauce.
 That's not to say that the spareribs are bland and flavorless, no, not at all!
 Memphis style ribs are generously seasoned with a spicy rib rub before being hickory smoked to perfection.

 Before serving, a little more dry seasoning can be sprinkled on.
 And if you really like barbecue sauce you can have it on your ribs.
 But the point is, these ribs just don't need sauce.
-They are really good as-is.
+They are really perfect just as they are, straight out of the smoker.

 Start with a prepared sparerib slab.